 To make cacao powder, which is how cacao is most often used, the beans are processed in low heat to separate the cacao butter (a white, fatty substance that tastes like white chocolate) from the beans.
 Once the fats have been mostly removed, the beans are ready to be milled into a fine, dark, semi-sweet powder.

 You know all of those studies condoning chocolate consumption that pop up in your newsfeed from time to time?
 They make tons of claims about the health benefits of chocolate—but they don’t explain that almost all of the research on “chocolate” is completed on cacao or cocoa powder, with zero dairy added to it.
-Here’s the kicker: If there are any milk solids mixed into cacao, it goes from hero to zero really fast.
+Here’s the kicker: If there are any milk solids mixed into cacao, it goes from hero to zero really fast, regardless of the cacao vs. cocoa powder argument.
 Dairy essentially nullifies cacao’s benefits, blocking nutrients from absorption.
 And even the highest grade of dark chocolate usually has some dairy in it.
 Hate to break it to you, folks, but it doesn’t matter if it’s a milk chocolate bar or an ultra-dark chocolate truffle—it’s probably not the same stuff that nutrition researchers wax poetic about.

 However, cacao powder does have plenty of beneficial nutrients and compounds.
 Protein, calcium, carotene, thiamin, riboflavin, magnesium, sulfur, flavonoids, antioxidants, and essential fatty acids are all found in trace amounts, along with more antioxidants than most fruits and veggies.
 And even though cacao isn’t necessarily as irresistible as candy, it still tastes pretty dang good to most chocolate lovers.
 Here are some of the known benefits of this sweet superfood.